Pinterest Hidden Image

 • Remove the pot from the heat and stir in the apple cider vinegar and lemon juice.
 Place the pot back on the heat and continue to heat on medium heat for another 10 minutes, without agitating the pot - it should be bubbly and foamy on top and some of the curds will appear to be separating from the liquid.

-Remove the pot from the heat again and let it cool completely to room temperature for about 30 minutes or so.
-The mixture will start to appear curdled and thicken in parts.
+Remove the pot from the heat again and let it cool completely to room temperature for 30-40 minutes*.
+The mixture will start to appear curdled and thicken in parts. *(If making a double batch, let it cool for an hour)

 • Place a fine-mesh sieve or colander over a large mixing bowl and line the sieve/colander with cheesecloth.